-TSM idea led to a new approach in the discontinuous part of the input that guidance scheme creates acceleration commands in three dimensions for translational dynamics.
+A robust sliding mode guidance algorithm based on the proposed sliding surface and the modified saturation function is established in this section.
+The guidance scheme creates acceleration commands in three dimensions for translational dynamics.
 The state error is considered to be relative position that must be tending to zero without collision.
 The sliding surface vector is determined like Eq.
 (10) for three dimensions: